-- I. PED required activities: - The wellness policy shall include a planned, sequential, K-12 physical education curriculum that provides the optimal opportunity for all students to learn and develop skills, knowledge and attitudes necessary to personally decide to participate in lifetime healthful physical activity. - The physical education curriculum will be aligned to the physical education content standards with benchmarks and performance standards as per 6.30.2.20 NMAC.
+- The wellness policy shall include a planned, sequential, K-12 physical education curriculum that provides the optimal opportunity for all students to learn and develop skills, knowledge and attitudes necessary to personally decide to participate in lifetime healthful physical activity. - The physical education curriculum will be aligned to the physical education content standards with benchmarks and performance standards as per 6.30.2.20 NMAC.